Federal Work Study

 This federally funded financial aid program enables students to earn money toward college expenses by working on campus, in the government, or in selected nonprofit agencies serving the community.
 Students may work up to twenty hours a week while classes are in session and receive a monthly paycheck (based on an hourly wage) that they can use for educational expenses.

 Applicants must complete a FAFSA and have an Estimated Family Contribution (EFC) no greater than $12,000 to qualify.
 Federal Work Study funding is very limited, and is typically exhausted very quickly.
 At this time there is no waiting list for students who were eligible but not awarded Work Study funds.

 Undergraduates must enroll in 6 credit hours or more for Work Study employment.
 Graduate students must enroll in 5 credit hours or more for Work Study employment.
 Students awarded Work Study must present a Certificate of Eligibility (available in the Office of Student Financial Aid) to their employer.
-Work Study jobs are listed in the Career Connect section of the Career Center web site.
+Work Study jobs are listed in the Career Connect section of the Advising & Career Services website.